LewisTowart/tech258_cloud/security/vpc-setup.md

 # Allow all traffic on the loopback interface for incoming traffic
 sudo iptables -A INPUT -i lo -j ACCEPT
 ```
 This command allows all incoming traffic on the loopback interface (`lo`).
-The loopback interface is a virtual network interface within a computer system that allows communication between different processes running on the same system.
+The loopback interface is a virtual network interface within a computer system that *allows communication between different processes running on the same computer* .
 It is commonly used for internal communications and network testing.
 All traffic sent to the loopback interface stays within the system and is not transmitted over any physical network.
+Talk to the machine you're on from the machine.

 ```
 # Allow all traffic on the loopback interface for outgoing traffic